Sirius-ashwak/PetCarePlus/README.md

-# PetPal - Your AI-Powered Pet Companion 🐾
+# PetCare+ - Your AI-Powered Pet Companion 🐾

-PetPal is a Next.js web application designed to help pet owners manage their pets' health, routines, and memories with the assistance of AI-powered tools.
+PetCare+ is a Next.js web application designed to help pet owners manage their pets' health, routines, and memories with the assistance of AI-powered tools.

 ## ✨ Features